 Aware Senior Care Blog

 I stood in front of Terri’s house and let the tears stream down.
 It’s been only a week since Terri died, peacefully surrounded by her family.
 I’ve been a nurse for 35 years and Terri is one of the most inspiring women I have ever worked with.
+This is one case study that is so remarkable, I simply remember it as “The Comeback.”
 Although our team worked with her for over 15 months, we only know a fraction of the woman who she was.

 By Gina Murray, Co-Founder and Director of Aware Senior Care